skaza2125/ECE445-Group44/kaza3-notebook.md

 ![image](https://github.com/user-attachments/assets/f91979b5-6048-43fe-b163-45928f0d40d4)

 The final problem that we ran into was that our buck converters kept exploding.
 In a literal sense.
 We were not pulling even 1A through the external buck converter, but as shown above, it exploded in our face.
-This happened twice, with two DIFFERENT buck converter models, so we are unable to narrow down
+This happened twice, with two DIFFERENT buck converter models, so we are unable to narrow down why.
+However when we wired the final buck converter, it seems to work and is stable after running for almost an hour.

 <img width="418" alt="Screenshot 2024-12-12 at 15 13 36" src="https://github.com/user-attachments/assets/d30e02e8-c432-4aa4-be86-edeb6be6df59" />